 Payments on the notes depend on our credit risk and on the performance of the CMS30 relative to the CMS2.
-The economic terms of the notes are based on the rate we would pay to borrow funds through the issuance of market-linked notes and the economic terms of certain related hedging arrangements we enter into.
-The implied borrowing rate for market-linked notes is typically lower than the rate we would pay when we issue conventional fixed or floating rate debt securities.
+The economic terms of the notes are based on our internal funding rate, which is the rate we would pay to borrow funds through the issuance of market-linked notes and the economic terms of certain related hedging arrangements we enter into.
+Our internal funding rate is typically lower than the rate we would pay when we issue conventional fixed or floating rate debt securities.
 This difference in borrowing rate, as well as the underwriting discount and the hedging related charges described below, reduced the economic terms of the notes to you and the initial estimated value of the notes.
 Due to these factors, the public offering price you pay to purchase the notes is greater than the initial estimated value of the notes.

-As of the pricing date, the initial estimated value of the notes is \$872.90 per \$1,000 in principal amount.
+As of the pricing date, the initial estimated value of the notes is \$860.90 per \$1,000 in principal amount.
 For more information about the initial estimated value and the structuring of the notes, see "Risk Factors" beginning on page PS-9 and "Structuring the Notes" on page PS-22.